TYPuzzler/TYPuzzler.github.io/README.md

 TYPuzzler is a typing practice application developed by Chris Choi, Margaret Li, Bowen Tian and Eric Yoon.
 Practice typing while collecting pieces to solve a puzzle.
 We hope this makes learning to type enjoyable and exciting!

+## Product Description
-Product description: Our product is an app to practice typing.
+Our product is an app to practice typing.
 It will allow users to complete typing exercises, and earn pieces of a puzzle as they go.
 Users will be able to view and download the whole picture when they finish a puzzle.
 It will be a browser app accessible through a public URL.

-Our goals for the main features of the app are:
+## App Goals

 * Allow user to practice typing exercises of text snippets in real time